 Yes, they do.
 The hollow bone of the horn is the only bone that grows during a cow’s entire life, meaning that the horns grow continuously.

-Unlike animals that have antlers and shed them seasonally, cows never shed the horn bone and sheath.
-Their horns never stop growing even though horn growth slows down as the cows get older.
+Unlike animals that have antlers and shed them seasonally, cows never shed their horn bone and sheath.
+Their horns never stop growing, even though horn growth slows down as the cows get older.

 For example, Texas Longhorn cows grow their horns their entire life, but they gain most of their horn length by the time they are six or seven years old.
 After that, horn growth significantly slows down.
 I’ve explained how long it takes for cow horns to grow in another article.